 IF YOU HAVE COVID SYMPTOMS WHICH ARE GETTING WORSE & YOU ARE NOT SURE WHAT TO DO VISIT https://www.nhs.uk/conditions/coronavirus-covid-19/self-isolation-and-treatment/what-to-do-if-symptoms-get-worse/

 ONLINE BOOKING - We have temporarily suspended the online booking system as all appointment requests must be triaged.
-Patients are advised to seek advice via our e-consult service which can be accessed from the 'GET STARTED' button below.
+Patients are advised to seek advice via our e-consult service which can be accessed from the 'GET STARTED' button in the blue box above.